 My order is missing items.
 What should I do?

 Let us know; we will let you know what your options are for resolving the problem.
-You can call us on TEL: 2110 1258 or E-mail: email@example.com
+You can e-mail us at firstname.lastname@example.org

 The vacuum-sealed packaging on my meat is damaged.
 What should I do?